 If you would like to apply for a place on the next CCRS course or to find out more about any aspect of our Adviser’s work you can contact them here:

-Our Youth Adviser is dedicated to providing the appropriate training and resources to parishes, to help equip and empower them to walk with young people in their journey of Discipleship.
-There are also a range of events available for young people to attend at local, national and international level.
+Our Youth Adviser is dedicated to providing training and resources to parishes, to help equip and empower them to walk with young people on their journey of Discipleship.

 As a Diocesan community we recognise the amazing joy there is to be found in family life along with the challenges and difficulties it sometimes presents.
 Through a range of different events and groups we work together to support a variety of activities which enrich the various fields of family life.